joelparkerhenderson/internationalshowtimes-api-scripts/README.md

   3. These demo scripts use a convention of storing the API key in a shell environment variable, like this:

          export CINEPASS_API_KEY="a1b2c3d4e5f6g7h8i9j0"

-Use the demo scripts:

-  1. Edit any of the demo scripts as you like.

-  2. Run the script.

-  3. The output is typical JSON text.

-## Examples

-Using the functions.sh file:

-    cinepass_get_cinema_id_by_name_and_location "AMC Empire 25" "40.756359,-73.988873"
-    41514

-    cinepass_get_movie_id_by_title "Spider-Man: Homecoming"
-    20345

-    cinepass_get_showtimes_by_cinema_id_and_movie_id 41514 20345
-    ...list of showtimes

 ## Sample data